SaverLoader: save & load procedural scene trees of arbitrary structure

 I'm pulling SaverLoader out of I, Voyager for distribution on the Godot Asset Library, so this tutorial is for users that may or may not be developing an I, Voyager-derived project.
 However, it might be useful to have a look in our code to see SaverLoader used in context.

-I, Voyager has >100 planets & moons and up to 600,000+ asteroids.
+I, Voyager has >100 planets & moons and typically runs with ~65,000 asteroids.
 When starting a new game, the entire Solar System is built "procedurally" from external data files.
 When a game is saved, the present state of all of that goes in the save file.
 On load, the Solar System "tree" (with Sun as root) is rebuilt from the save file.
 Our save/load times with an ssd drive are on the order of ~1 second!

 How does SaverLoader know which objects to persist?